 Use many bookmakers

 Using many bookmakers will give you many arb or value bet opportunities.
 But also, this can be beneficial since you will look ‘less successful’ because you spread your betting across multiple bookmakers.

 If you had a long winning streak on one of your bookmakers, then consider to not use this bookmaker for a while (since your account may be up for review).

 Do not make unnecessary withdrawals from a bookmaker

 Do not withdraw funds from bookmakers if you do not have to.
-If you need to balance your bookmaker accounts, you can occasionally use this method instead to transfer funds without having to deposit and withdraw money.
-Better is of course if you always have some funds left in your e-wallet/credit card to balance your accounts so you don’t need to withdraw at all.
+If you need to balance your bookmaker accounts, you can instead occasionally use the method of transferring funds without having to deposit and withdraw money.
+However, better is of course if you always have some funds left in your e-wallet/credit card to balance your accounts so you don’t need to withdraw at all.

 Don’t withdraw immediately after a fulfilled bonus